SSH-AGENT-PROXY(1) FreeBSD General Commands Manual SSH-AGENT-PROXY(1)

 /tmp/ssh%d/agent.sock Default location of the proxy agent socket.

-SSH_AUTH_SOCK The primary candidate in agent sockets to try.
+Candidates for agent sockets to try.

 SEE ALSO